Ayc0/yarn-plugin-envs/README.md

 This plugin aims to add them.

+## Install

+If you're using yarn berry (yarn 2 and more), you can run:

+`yarn plugin import https://raw.githubusercontent.com/Ayc0/yarn-plugin-envs/v0.0.1/src/index.js` to install it.

-# Supported env variables
+## Supported env variables

-## Fields in package.json
+### Fields in package.json

 All fields (except [exceptions](#exceptions)) present in the package.json will be available, in a serialized way.